Send and Receive Serial Data using PX4 Autopilots Support Package

 1. Open the PX4 Serial Transmit and Receive model.

-2. In the Hardware tab, click Build, Deploy & Start.
+2. On the Hardware tab, in the Mode section, select Run on board and then click Build, Deploy & Start.

 The lower left corner of the model window displays the status while Simulink prepares, downloads, and runs the model on the hardware.

 3. Open the